KARK-TV

 KARK-TV (channel 4) is a television station in Little Rock, Arkansas, United States, affiliated with NBC.
-It is owned by Nexstar Media Group alongside MyNetworkTV affiliate KARZ-TV (channel 42); Nexstar also provides certain services to Fox affiliate KLRT-TV (channel 16) and de facto CW owned-and-operated station KASN (channel 38) under a local marketing agreement (LMA) with Mission Broadcasting.
-The four stations share studios at the Victory Building on West Capitol Avenue and South Victory Street (near the Arkansas State Capitol) in downtown Little Rock; KARK-TV's transmitter is located on Shinall Mountain.
+It is owned by Nexstar Media Group alongside KARZ-TV (channel 42), an independent station with MyNetworkTV, and co-managed with Fox affiliate KLRT-TV (channel 16) and CW station KASN (channel 38); Nexstar's Tegna subsidiary owns CBS affiliate KTHV (channel 11).
+KARK-TV, KARZ-TV, KLRT-TV and KASN share studios at the Victory Building on West Capitol Avenue and South Victory Street (near the Arkansas State Capitol) in downtown Little Rock; KARK-TV's transmitter is located on Shinall Mountain.

 KARK-TV serves as a master hub for Nexstar and Mission stations in Little Rock and Fayetteville, Arkansas, and Monroe and Shreveport, Louisiana.

 History

-The station first signed on the air on April 15, 1954; KARK is Little Rock's second-oldest continuously operating television station, after KATV (channel 7), which beat KARK to the air by almost five months.
-It was owned by oil magnate Thomas Harry Barton, and was first operated from studios located on Spring Street in Little Rock.
+The station first signed on the air on April 15, 1954; KARK-TV is Little Rock's second-oldest continuously operating television station, after KATV (channel 7), which beat KARK to the air by almost five months.
+It was owned by oil magnate Thomas Harry Barton along with KARK (920 AM), and was first operated from studios located on Spring Street in Little Rock.

-Barton died in 1960 and in 1966 his family sold the station to Mullins Broadcasting, then-owner of KBTV (now KUSA) in Denver in 1966.
+Barton died in 1960 and in 1966 his family sold the station to Mullins Broadcasting, then-owner of KBTV in Denver in 1966.
 After the company's owner John C. Mullins died in 1969, the Mullins estate sold both KBTV and KARK to Combined Communications in 1972.
 In 1976, the station moved to a new facility located on West 3rd Street in downtown Little Rock.
 Combined's television station properties would eventually be acquired by the Gannett Company seven years later in 1979, in what was the largest media merger in United States history at the time.
-In 1983, Gannett sold KARK to Southwest Media, a subsidiary of United Broadcasting, a one-time owner of WMUR-TV in Manchester, New Hampshire, and also the owner of KDBC-TV in El Paso, Texas, and WTOK-TV in Meridian, Mississippi; Gannett would re-enter the Little Rock-Pine Bluff market when it acquired rival CBS affiliate KTHV (channel 11) from the Arkansas Television Company in December 1994.
+In 1983, Gannett sold KARK to Southwest Media, a subsidiary of United Broadcasting, also the owner of KDBC-TV in El Paso, Texas, and WTOK-TV in Meridian, Mississippi; Gannett would re-enter the Little Rock-Pine Bluff market when it acquired rival CBS affiliate KTHV (channel 11) from the Arkansas Television Company in December 1994.

 United Broadcasting sold off its television station properties in 1988, KARK was then sold to Morris Multimedia.
 In April 2002, KARK relocated its operations from its longtime studios on 3rd Street to its current location on West Capitol Avenue.
 In 2003, Morris Multimedia sold KARK as well as WDHN in Dothan, Alabama, to the Nexstar Broadcasting Group, which eventually consolidated most of KARK's sports operations with those of its sister stations in Northwest Arkansas, NBC affiliate KNWA-TV and Fox affiliate KFTA-TV.